LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Meets expectations if all of the following are true:
-* The first 9 students from the array of objects in the `js/data.js` file are displayed when the page first loads.
+* The first nine students are displayed when the page loads.
-* Clicking on a pagination button displays the correct number of students.
-For example, clicking on the  “1” button should show students 1 to 9, clicking the “2” should show 10 to 18, etc.
+* Clicking on a pagination button displays the correct nine students.
+For example, clicking on the  “1” button should show students one to nine, clicking the “2” should show students 10 to 18, etc.
 ```

 ##### Meets Expectations Template

 ```
-Awesome -- you're displaying the correct number of students per page and the students shown properly reflect the button clicked.
+The pagination works great and displays the correct nine students depending on which button is clicked.
+Nicely done!
 ```

 #### Exceeds Expectations